Newsworthyai/press-release-archive/newsdirect/2024/0411/kevin-triumphs-with-first-account-to-account-nfc-iphone-transaction.md

 --News Direct--

-In a ground-breaking event set to disrupt the in-store payment landscape, kevin., a pioneer in payment technology, has successfully conducted the first-ever account-to-account NFC transaction on an iPhone.
+New York, NY – In a groundbreaking event set to disrupt the in-store payment landscape, kevin., a pioneer in payment technology, has successfully conducted the first-ever account-to-account NFC transaction on an iPhone.

 Video of transaction: link